-Yes, if you authorized SCE to send your MDMA a summary of your monthly electric vehicle (EV) bill.
+No, unless you authorize SCE to send your MDMA a summary of your monthly electric vehicle (EV) bill.

-Yes.
-Your energy usage totals for both the Primary meter and Submeter will appear on a single billing statement over a period of 12 billing cycles.
-To bill the usage attributed to charging your EV on the appropriate rate schedule, we created a new Service Account # which will be reflected on your new billing statement.
-At the conclusion of the pilot, we will close the EV Service Account # and resume billing your total usage on your Primary metered account and rate.
+If you are the customer-of-record for both your primary meter and submeter your energy usage totals for both meters will appear on a single billing statement for 12 billing cycles.
+To bill the EV charging usage on the appropriate rate schedule, we created a new Service Account # which will be reflected on your billing statement.
+At the conclusion of the pilot, we will close the EV Service Account # and resume billing your total usage, including EV charging, on your Primary Service Account and rate.

-To evaluate your EV Submetering Customer Experience, you may be required to provide access to your home or facility in order for an independent third party evaluator to perform tests on your submeter.
+To evaluate your EV Submetering Customer Experience, you may be required to provide access to your home or business in order for an independent third party evaluator to perform tests on your EV submeter.
 Such submeter testing is only required of 5% of participating customers.
-If your submeter is selected for testing, tests will be arranged at a convenient time, and your Submeter MDMA may be present.
+If your submeter is selected, tests will be arranged at a convenient time, and your EV Submeter MDMA may be present.

 If I move but remain an SCE customer, can I continue in the Pilot?
 How do I do that?